-BELOW Each Ark is specially adapted to carry a porticular species and designed around their unique physiologies.
+BELOW Each Ark is specially adapted to carry a particular species and designed around their unique physiologies.

+hyperion

-hyperion Ferrying tens of thousands of adventurous souls to a brand new galaxy is no logistical trifle, and before the 600-year voyage to Andromeda could even begin, the Initiative's engineers had to build the Arks: four mammoth ships adapted to carry humans, Salarians, Asari and Turians in peaceful cryosleep.
-These Arks are among the largest ships ever assembled by the Milky Way species, and the Hyperion alone home.
+Ferrying tens of thousands of adventurous souls to a brand new galaxy is no logistical trifle, and before the 600-year voyage to Andromeda could even begin, the Initiative's engineers had to build the Arks: four mammoth ships adapted to carry humans, Salarians, Asari, and Turians in peaceful cryosleep.
+These Arks are among the largest ships ever assembled by the Milky Way species, and the Hyperion alone carried 20,000 humans to their new home.
 It looks like these behemoths were separated on arrival, however, perhaps by some alien nasty.
 As such, you can expect to spend part of the game's opening hours attempting to re-establish contact with the rest of your Initiative allies.

+interrupts